-The West German Zeiss used Planar for all double Gaussian designs after the war mainly because both the Biotar and Biometar were in use by Carl Zeiss Jena lenses already.
-Today’s Planar lenses are a hybrid of all three of those lens types.
+The West German Zeiss used the name and registered trademark Planar for all double Gaussian designs after the war mainly because both the name Biotar and Biometar were in use by Carl Zeiss Jena in East Germany for their lenses already.

 Zeiss Planar lens design

 The Planar, invented by Dr. Paul Rudolph for Carl Zeiss in 1896, is the original 6 element in 4 group symmetrical double Gaussian design, characterized by the narrow air space in the middle and the thickening of the doublet element in between.

 The Planar succeeded in correcting not only spherical aberration and chromatic aberration, but also astigmatism.
 The Planar also has a low image field curvature, from which the name Planar is derived.